xmeng1/shibboleth-identityprovider/custom/README.txt

 DO NOT include libraries, with your extension, that are included with the Shibboleth IdP or SP.
 If you do, and there are version mismatches between the two jars, you will get unexpected exceptions during runtime as class versions conflict.

+4. Common Errors
+4.1 /path/to/extension/lib not found
+  This error occurs because Ant is unable to ignore references to directories of jars that don't exist.
+Simply create a 'lib' directory in your extension directory structure, you do not have to place anything in it.